Check out this article discussing the importance of taking a good follow-up shot when hunting big game.

 I am not suggesting that you take unsafe or un-aimed shots.
 You must always be cognizant of the position of other people as well as other animals relative to the one you are shooting at.
 Do not take a shot that could hit another animal or person under any circumstances.
 Also, you must practice how to make a follow-up shot before you head to Africa.
 Obviously, it would be ideal to practice on a moving target, but this is not always an option.
 One way I prepare is to put up two targets at different ranges.
 After firing at the first target, I reload as quickly as possible and fire a second shot at the other target.
 While not as realistic as shooting at an actual moving target, this method helps to develop the habit of reloading and getting back on target as quickly as possible instead of just watching the animal run away.

-Utilizing well aimed follow-up shots is just one piece of the puzzle for a successful African safari.
+Utilizing well aimed follow-up shots is just one piece of the puzzle for a successful African hunting safari.
 It’s not always possible or realistic to do so, but when done properly, it can potentially save you a lot of time and frustration on your hunt.
 Developing the skills and the mindset necessary to take successful follow-up shots just might be the difference between the trophy of a lifetime and a heartbreaking missed opportunity.